-Soni Kumari at CG Tuts has put together an amazing 11 part series on making a hulking, bipedal T-Rex dinosaur with Maya and ZBrush.
+Four more parts to this gargantuan tutorial are now up on Tuts+!
+Soni Kumari at CG Tuts has put together a colossal 15 part series on making a hulking, bipedal T-Rex dinosaur with Maya and ZBrush.
 For fun, I’ve thrown in some interesting T-Rex facts along the way.
 For example, the T-Rex may be the most famous dinosaur, but scientists believe that it was actually an invasive species from Asia that evolved in North America.
 If you’ve been following along as the tutorial has gone up, there have been a few more installments.

 To illustrate, the image below is what the final dinosaur will look like.

 Creating a Jurassic World Dinosaur Character in Maya

 Part 1 starts with opening the sketches of the dinosaur that you’ll be using for reference.
 The reference images are linked at the tutorial page.
 In truth, they’re a bit difficult to find, so we’ve linked them below.
 After lining up the reference images, you’ll then draw the shape with the Create Polygon tool.
 Next, you’ll create the body mesh and then Leg and Hand Mesh.
 In the end, you’ll have most of the basic shape, minus the head, feet, and hands.

 In this part of the tutorial, Soni shows you how to create the head, eyes, and nostrils of the dinosaur.

 Dinosaur Part 3